LouisJackman/volatile_thunk/README.md

 Git cloning must be recursive, as submodules are used for some plugins that are not on PyPi.

-`pipenv install` should be enough to install all required dependencies.
+`pip3 install --user` should be enough to install all required dependencies.

-Publishing should be done within a shell environment created from `pipenv shell`.

 ## Publish